UK State Penion

 You may be able to build up a UK state pension if you live in the European Economic Area (EEA), Gibraltar, Switzerland or any country which has a social security agreement with the UK.
 You would also be entitled to pay into your local state pension in the country where you reside, so paying into a UK state pension may not be your best option.

-How do I know what I will receive from my state pension?
+How do I know what I will recieve from my state pension?

 This depends on how many years of national insurance contributions you have made.
 To be entitled to anything at all you need to have contributed to 10 years’ worth of national insurance (NI) contributions.
 To receive a full state pension you will need 35 years’ worth.
 A full state pension is currently worth £8,546.20 per annum.